Samsung/tizen-docs/docs/training/web/process/run-debug-app-w.md

 commonly specified file is `index.html`.

 The simulator renders your application on the browser using the [WebKit](http://www.webkit.org/) engine.
-All the Google Chromea?¡Ë browser development features are available (by pressing the **F12** keyboard key) in the simulator, as is the [Web Inspector](../../../tizen-studio/web-tools/web-inspector-w.md)
+All the Google Chromeâ„¢ browser development features are available (by pressing the **F12** keyboard key) in the simulator, as is the [Web Inspector](../../../tizen-studio/web-tools/web-inspector-w.md)